ProfReusch2026MOR/t01-Capacitated-Vehicle-Routing-Problem/README.md

 ## Problem Setup

+Decision variables

+Type of vehicle (low-, medium-, or high-capacity) according to the delivery route.
+The sequence in which the Lidl stores should be visited.
+Consequently, the number of vehicles and drivers required for the distribution process.

+To support a more sustainable approach, additional decision variables are also considered, while keeping the main objective in focus.
+CO2 emissions generated by the selection of a vehicle category.
+Number of drivers (In accordance with recovery times).

-* Depot: Dr. Oetker, Bielefeld (node 0)
+* Central Depot: Dr. Oetker, Bielefeld (node 0)
 * Customers: 25 Lidl stores across the OWL region (nodes 1 to 25)

+* Vehicle category selection (based on pallet capacity)
+* -Low: 15 pallets
+* -Medium: 20 pallets
-* Fleet: 4 heavy trucks (33 pallets each) and
+* -High: 34 pallets
-  4 medium trucks (12 pallets each)
+*
-* Departure time: 07:00 every morning
+* Departure time: 07:00 am every morning
-* Delivery window: stores must be served between
-  08:00 and 12:00
+* Delivery window: stores must be served between 08:00 and 12:00
-* Maximum route duration: 405 minutes per truck
-* Service time at each store: s = 10 + 2 × demand
-  (in minutes)
+* Maximum route duration depending on the driver's shift and the type of vehicle, expressed in minutes (Low = 360, Medium = 480 minutes, High = 540 minutes)

+*Standard Activity Time (Ttotal) =
+For this optimization model, the total time for each store (Ttotal) in minutes is composed of a fixed time, independent of the vehicle size, and a variable time depending on the pallet volume that it is carrying.

 * Traffic model: travel times are multiplied by a congestion factor depending on time of day:
   - 07:00 to 09:00 → ×1.3 (morning rush hour)
   - 09:00 to 11:30 → ×1.0 (free flow)
   - 11:30 to 12:00 → ×1.1 (lunch surge)

-  *Feedback:
-  -Data folder SHOULD include*based on what I see from problem setup:

-  *What's intended for HEAVY/MEDIUM/SMALL features

-For example:
-Category
-Features
-Vehicle type
-Dimensions (L x W x H)
-Low
-Small vehicle.
-Low fixed cost.
-High maneuverability.
-Suitable for stores with low demand.
-Motor Vehicle (7.5 t)
-6.00 x 2.45 x 2.40 m
-Medium
-Typical regional distribution vehicle.
-Good balance between capacity and accessibility.
-Trailer (18 t )
-8.10 x 2.45 x 2.5 m
-High
-European standard vehicle with maximum capacity.
-Maximum load consolidation.
-Lower cost per pallet transported.
-Low Maneuverability: This type cannot access to some street due to its size.
-Articulated truck (40 t)
-13.6  x 2.45 x 2.70 m

-*Max. route duration based on WHAT?
-405 MINUTES?
-*This should be changed depending on the type of truck and drivers shift (ergonomical reasons) *Service time is pretty generic *CHECK SKETCH 6, since it depends not only in a fixed time, but also in the type of truck.

-  *Traffic Congestion factor: How much, why it was defined like that in the OWL region, why are we assuming??
-I would suggest that we should leave a factor of 1.15 in general, clearly justify it and change the service time depending on the type of vehicle.

-  - 07:00 to 09:00 → ×1.3 (morning rush hour)
-  - 09:00 to 11:30 → ×1.0 (free flow)
-  - 11:30 to 12:00 → ×1.1 (lunch surge)
 ---

-## Main Model Components

-The project uses typical Operations Research elements:

-* Decision variables for vehicle movements between locations (binary variable x_ijk) and arrival times at each node (continuous variable T_ik)
-* Customer demand measured in Euro pallets.
-* Vehicle capacity restrictions per truck type
-* Service times at stores based on demand
-* Delivery time windows (08:00 to 12:00)
-* Maximum route duration (405 minutes)
-* Distance-based objective function to minimize total kilometres driven

----

 ## Three Demand Scenarios

-*THE MAIN objective of the report is to test with different type of vehicle types*I would suggest making the scenarios instead of different demands (since we need to justify why those exactly demands) what would happen if we used first scenario only low capacity, second: only medium and high, third: medium (various type of fleets) to see if its convenient in terms of FUEL used, CO2 emissions, drivers hired per vehicle, or even if time fluctuates.
+Instead of pallet demand alternatives, I would suggest making the scenarios what would happen if we used the first scenario only low capacity, second: only medium and high, third: medium (various types of fleets) to see if it's convenient in terms of FUEL used, CO2 emissions, drivers hired per vehicle, or even if time fluctuates.

+***** I'll not erase this

 We tested three situations to stress-test the fleet: